ingchips/ING918XX_SDK_SOURCE/examples/ble_rpc/README.md

 * Create an RPC server for BLE.

 Note: This project can only be built by ArmClang.
+When building for ING916, adjust `Heap_Size`.